jiutongzhao/Time-Series-Data-Analysis/README.md

 This effect always happens when you (down-)sampling the signal, a common way to avoid it is to apply a low pass filter so that the high frequency component doesn't contribute to the unreal signal.
 In the instrumental implementation, that filter typically consists of a set of resistor, inductor, and capacity and is putted before the analog-digital converter.

-## How Do We See Frequencies in Data?
+## Chapter 2: How Do We See Frequencies in Data?

 ### Fourier Transform